-If you’re interested in the Australian religious scene, I highly recommend you read Tall Skinny Kiwi’s latest post, So what do Aussies REALLY think of the church?
+If you’re interested in understanding religion in Australia, I highly recommend you read Tall Skinny Kiwi’s latest post, So what do Aussies REALLY think of the church?

 It draws attention to a recent survey from Olive Tree Media into Australians views on Christ, Christianity and ir/religion in general.
 If you want you can also view or download the full Olive Tree Media infographic.

 - Most see Jesus as historical, but few see him as living or transcendent

 - The ‘spiritual but not religious’ now outnumber Protestants

 - Parents and family are clearly the most formative influence on dis/belief

 - 51% of Aussies are “not open at all” to changing worldview

 - Non believers are not necessarily ignorant of belief